History of the Jews in New York City: 1881–1945

 These immigrants tended to be young and relatively irreligious, and were generally skilled – especially in the clothing industry, which would soon dominate New York's economy.
 By the end of the nineteenth century, Jews "dominated related fields such as the fur trade."

 The German Jews, who were often wealthy by this time, did not much appreciate the eastern Ashkenazi arrivals, and moved to uptown Manhattan en masse, away from the Lower East Side where most of the immigrants settled.
 Still, many of these Eastern European immigrants worked in factories owned by 'uptown' German Jews.

+In 1940, 90% of New York State's 2,206,328 (1937 figure) Jews resided in the city.
+The next two decades saw a flow to the suburbs.